ras-gh/week6-project/README.md

  Update 14/1/23 11.53pm : javascript file script.js was changed - code tidied up.

  Update 31/1/23 : Updated style.css file to make layout more responsive

+ Update 4/2/24 : Improved javascript to handle multiple prices and be able to update individual quantities of items being displayed inside the cart.
+The records are now modified to instantly show an update to each quantity without having to delete the record in its entirety.